virtenv/tonienaszawojna/content/english/post/debateSzczecin.md

   - Logo_Ruch.png
 ---

 Invitation to Szczecin for a geopolitical debate on the security of Poland.
-Start at 18:00 Place: Salesian Schools, 124 Ku Słońcu St. Admission is free.
-Books by the speakers will be on sale, such as. , "Polish geopolitical thought" - price 50 zł and , "Basics of geopolitics". - price 30 zł.
+Beginning on Friday, March 24, 2023, at 18:00 Place: Salesian Schools, 124 Ku Słońcu St. Free admission.
+Books of the speakers will be on sale, such as. , "Polish geopolitical thought" - price 50 zł and , "Basics of geopolitics". - price 30 zł.